WaliHassanKhan/scheduler/README.txt

 	==============================================

-When data is entered into the form and the "ADD" button is pressed, the form should be submitted to the back-end.
+When data is entered into the form and the "ADD" button is pressed, the form is submitted to the back-end.
 The JQuery script updates the page accordingly.